 Designated employee parking for the campus is located on the north and south sides of the ICOM building, with student/general parking located on the north and east side.
 A total of 255 parking spaces are available adjacent to the building.
-The east side parking area is available for use by West Ada School District employees, when necessary.
-ICOM also owns a satellite parking area located at 1460 E Central Drive on the northwest corner of E. Central Drive and S. Locust Grove, which provides an additional 192 spaces of student/general parking.
+The east side parking of student/general parking is available for use by West Ada School District employees, when necessary.
 Visitor spaces are located on the south side of the main campus building.
 In total, there are 10 designated disabled parking spaces on the campus.
 Most students attending ICOM travel to and from the school via personal automobile, motorcycle, or bicycle.
+The satellite parking lot adds an additional 194 spaces.